Opinion | Joe Manchin thinks West Virginia, and America, are doing just fine

 Opinion: Manchin’s work requirement for child benefits would throw grandparent-led families under the bus

 An understandable reaction to all this is to point out that some of the people most hurt by Manchin’s positions will be his own constituents.
-That’s true not only of the provisions aimed at easing people’s economic burdens — West Virginia has the fourth-highest rate of poverty among states — but even of his position on climate.
+That’s true not only of the provisions aimed at easing people’s economic burdens — West Virginia has the fourth-highest rate of poverty among states — but of his position on climate.

 The truth is that coal is a dying industry and his constituents would be much better served by a smart transition to other industries than by clinging desperately to the tiny number of remaining coal jobs.
-According to government data, in 2020 there were just 11,418 people employed in the coal industry in West Virginia — one out of every 157 people in the state.
-Put them all in the West Virginia University football stadium and four out of five seats would still be empty.
+According to government data, in 2020 there were just 11,418 people employed in the coal industry in West Virginia — about one out of every 157 people in the state.
+Put them all in the West Virginia University football stadium and about four out of five seats would still be empty.

 But what if all that misunderstands how Manchin is conceiving of his home state?
 What if what he’s saying to himself isn’t “The people of West Virginia have problems and it’s my job to help solve them,” but rather, “Everything in West Virginia is fine, and I’m going to make sure it stays the way it is”?